The Preston Suite

 Venue: Preston City Hall

-Tickets available at the door and online closer to the date.
+Tickets available at the door and online using the button below.

 Children under 12 free

 Hailed as a ‘rising star’ by Limelight Magazine (July 2016), Australian soprano Lee Abrahmsen is a multi-award winning soprano both on the operatic stage and concert platform.
 Lee was the recipient of the prestigious Herald Sun Aria and has performed as soloist in Australia with Opera Australia, Sydney Symphony, Melbourne Symphony, Queensland Symphony, Omega Ensemble, Victorian Opera and Melbourne Opera.
 Internationally she sang recitals at St Martin in the Fields, the Edinburgh International Festival and toured China and Japan.

 She has sung over 25 roles including Elisabeth in Tannhäuser, Madama Butterfly and most recently the Marschallin in Der Rosenkavalier and Isolde in Tristan und Isolde both to great critical acclaim for Melbourne Opera.
 In 2019 she will sing Senta in Der Fliegende Holländer under the baton of Anthony Negus for Melbourne Opera and appears as soprano soloist in Brahms’ Ein Deutsches Requiem with Melbourne Symphony Orchestra.

 Luke Speedy-Hutton is a Melbourne based composer, who has just completed his Masters in Composition at the University of Melbourne under Elliott Gyger.
 Luke has composed for the Melbourne Symphony Orchestra, the Zelman Memorial Symphony Orchestra, the Australian Chamber choir, Syzygy Ensemble, Plexus and many other chamber ensembles, soloists and musical theatre groups.
 His music has been performed and broadcast across Australia, Europe and Asia.